 • Create a citywide equity plan

-De La Torre thinks looking at data surrounding ethnic makeup in employment – even and specifically within the city’s own departments – could tell a story of how decisions have been made on issues as important as major development decisions.
+De La Torre thinks looking at data surrounding ethnic makeup in employment – even and specifically within the city’s departments – could tell a story of how decisions have been made on issues as important as major development decisions.
 He also encouraged the city to assess equity in its own procurement and contracting practices.

-Later in the meeting, Torosis expressed a desire for more community engagement that includes the city’s sizeable white population, to not only tackle “white fragility,” but to help people that look like her better understand why their allyship on this issue is so important.
+Later in the meeting, Torosis expressed a desire for more community engagement that includes the city’s sizeable white population, to not only tackle “white fragility,” but to help people who look like her better understand why their allyship on this issue is so important.
 She also suggested that city department heads be held accountable for meeting equity goals.

-Especially given recent national hostility, Davis also asked what the DEI team could do more of to support the LGBTQ+ community, as she says they weren’t really addressed in the staff’s presentation materials.
-Parson talked about previous efforts she has engaged in and acknowledged the difficulty in bringing together the various letters that make up that larger group.
+Especially given recent national hostility, Davis also asked what more the DEI team could do to support the LGBTQ+ community, as she says they weren’t really addressed in the staff’s presentation materials.
+Parson talked about previous efforts she has engaged in and acknowledged the difficulty in bringing together the various letters that makeup that larger group.
 She says transgender people, for example, don’t necessarily have an identifiable, organized group, and self-identified in the Wellbeing Index as the group with the highest rate of never feeling like they belong in their neighborhood or community.
 “I’m really sensitive to the fact that they’re targeted a lot.
 It’s getting violent.
 It’s getting worse.
 We’ve done things to try and help that community,” said Parson.

-Councilmember Christine Parra spoke of being a bit irked by the fact that the city paid $17,000 for seven very attractive lampposts to be installed in the North of Montana neighborhood, already a wealthy enclave, and spoke of a planning department member not really providing a satisfactory explanation why her own Pico neighborhood didn’t receive a similar investment.
+Councilmember Christine Parra spoke of being a bit irked by the fact that the city paid $17,000 for seven very attractive lampposts to be installed in the North of Montana neighborhood, already a wealthy enclave, and spoke of a planning department member not providing a satisfactory explanation why her own Pico neighborhood didn’t receive a similar investment.
 “Where’s the equality in that?” she asked rhetorically.
 “We are purposely perpetuating this inequality.”

 Driven to tears, Councilmember Lana Negrete announced that her family’s 50-year small business was going to have to close its doors soon because small business loans like the ones being discussed for overlooked communities are becoming unattainable.
 “It’s hard for me to sit up here and listen to all of this because it’s literally what we’re talking about.”
-She says she hears banks and lenders say publicly that they’re helping small businesses owned by communities of color and women, but she contended that they are not.
+She says she hears banks and lenders say publicly that they’re helping small businesses owned by communities of color and women, but she contends that they are not.
 “At the end of the day, if you don’t have a parent, or generational wealth, or the community access to get money, you will not survive,” she said.

 “This is life-saving work,” said Davis, as she wrapped up the discussion.
 About Santa Monica, she said, “We’re visionary enough, but we’re still small enough, to be a model for other communities.”